apatel2582/BCDV_4028_Assignment_01_101504708/README.md

 ## Contracts
 1. `BridgeA.sol`: Handles locking and releasing of tokens on the source blockchain.
 2. `BridgeB.sol`: Handles the minting of tokens on the destination blockchain.
-3. `TokenA.sol`: ERC20 token contract for the source blockchain.
+3. `TokenA.sol`: ERC20 token contract.
-4. `TokenB.sol`: ERC20 token contract for the destination blockchain.
+4. `TokenB.sol`: ERC20 token contract.

 ## Testnets Used
 1. Ganache local testnet